read this poet's poems

 Elizabeth Bishop was born on February 8, 1911, in Worcester, Massachusetts.
-When she was less than a year old, her father died, and shortly thereafter, her mother was committed to a mental asylum.
+When she was less than a year old, her father died, and shortly thereafter, her mother was committed to an asylum.
 Bishop was first sent to live with her maternal grandparents in Nova Scotia and later lived with paternal relatives in Worcester and South Boston.
 She earned a bachelor's degree from Vassar College in Poughkeepsie, New York, in 1934.

 Bishop was independently wealthy, and from 1935 to 1937 she spent time traveling to France, Spain, North Africa, Ireland, and Italy and then settled in Key West, Florida, for four years.
 Her poetry is filled with descriptions of her travels and the scenery that surrounded her, as with the Florida poems in her first book of verse, North & South (Houghton Mifflin), published in 1946.